FranklandJack/2DPredPreyModel/README.md

 The program takes as its input:
 1. A .dat file which contains the landscape of the system.
-2. (optional) several command line arguments setting the initial conditions and tun parameters.
+2. (optional) several command line arguments setting the initial conditions and run parameters.

 The default command line values will be: